-- A. Filing.
-An application for a Site Plan Review Tidelands Permit shall be submitted, filed, and processed in compliance with and in the manner described in Chapter 22.40 (Application Filing and Processing, Fees). - Site Plan Review Tidelands Permit application forms are available online and at the Agency's public service information counter. - B. Site Plan Review Procedures.
+A. Filing.
+An application for a Site Plan Review shall be submitted, filed, and processed in compliance with and in the manner described in Chapter 22.40 (Application Filing and Processing, Fees).

+Site Plan Review application forms are available online and at the Agency's public service counter.

+- B. Site Plan Review Procedures.
 The Director shall approve, conditionally approve, or deny all Site Plan Review applications in compliance with Section 22.42.060 (Decision and Findings), except as otherwise provide in Subsections D and E, below. - C. Zoning Administrator review.
-When the Site Plan Review application is associated with a permit application that requires a public hearing, the Site Plan Review action may be taken by the Zoning Administrator.
+When the Site Plan Review application is associated with a permit application that requires a public hearing, the Site Plan Review action may be taken by the Zoning Administrator. - D. Referral to Commission.
+When the Director finds that significant policy issues are raised by the proposed project, the Director may refer the Design Review application to the Planning Commission for a final action. - E. Notice of action and/or hearing date.
+Administrative decisions and public hearings on a proposed Site Plan Review application shall be noticed in compliance with Chapter 22.118 (Notices, Public Hearings, and Administrative Actions).